 Types of Nouns: If you are a banking aspirant then you must be knowing the importance of the English Language as it carries a lot of weightage in Prelims and mains examination.
-In prelims, there are 30 questions for 30 marks which need to be answered in 20 minutes.
-Similarly in Mains also, the weightage of marks varies from exam to exam but generally, 40 marks are allocated to this section.
-You can easily clear this section if you have a strong hand on the basics of English Grammar.
+There are a lot of upcoming banking examinations for which aspirants are preparing day and night.
+Candidates must prepare for the English language section as it will help them increase their overall marks in the examination.
+You can easily clear this section if you have a strong hand in the basics of English Grammar.
 Considering the importance of grammar we will be covering nouns in this article, Make sure to read this article properly and fully understand the rules related to it.

 - Common Nouns

 - Compound Nouns

 Common nouns refer to people, places, and things in general like chairs or dogs.

 Examples: teacher, car, music, danger, receipt, etc.

 Proper Noun refers to the name of people, places or organizations are proper nouns.
 Your name is a proper noun.
 For ex- Delhi is a proper noun.

 Concrete nouns refer to physical things that you can touch.
 For ex- Man, Rice, etc.